 St. Helena is signed up to a regional Invasive Species Strategy.
-This outlines an approach to managing invasives species on St. Helena.
-This will be complimented by a Biosecurity strategy
+This outlines an approach to managing invasive species on St. Helena.
+This will be complimented by a Biosecurity Strategy7

-St. Helena's Roads Policy has recently undergone an environmental review and this will be fed into the development/update of the policy.
+St. Helena's Roads Policy8 has recently undergone an environmental review and this will be fed into the development/update of the policy.